Rhoda Grant: Political career

 In the 1999 Scottish Parliament election, Grant was elected to a list seat for the Highlands and Islands region.
 In the 2003 election, she fought the Inverness East, Nairn and Lochaber constituency but came second to Fergus Ewing of the Scottish National Party, who held the seat by 1,000 votes.
 In that election, she also lost her regional list seat.

 In the 2007 Scottish Parliament election, Grant was again elected as a regional list MSP for Highlands and Islands, as the Scottish Green Party's vote share collapsed and Labour won three list seats, and she was re-elected in the 2011 election.

 In 2013, Grant campaigned for filters to be put in place to make the viewing or downloading of internet pornography more difficult, arguing there had been a significant connection between pornography, the sex industry, abuse and violence against women.

 Grant was appointed Scottish Labour Spokesperson for Women and Equality by new leader Richard Leonard on 19 November 2017, and was also its parliamentary business manager between 19 November 2017 and 4 October 2018, when she was succeeded by Neil Findlay.
 She became Spokesperson for Finance on 2 September 2019.
 She served as Spokesperson for Eradication of Poverty and Inequality from April to November 2020 and Spokesperson for Justice from November 2020 to March 2021.

 Grant defended Richard Leonard after calls for him to resign in September 2020, saying:

 The crisis facing our country requires bold thinking and it requires a united Scottish Labour Party, under the leadership of Richard Leonard, fighting for the real change we need.

 Grant nominated Monica Lennon in the 2021 Scottish Labour leadership election.

 Grant was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

 Personal life

-Grant is married and has a sister whom she cat-sits for.
+Grant is married and has a sister for whom she cat-sits.